shihan-dubU/summerholiday22project/README.md

 # summerholiday22project
-For fun game developed during summer break
+A personal game project developed during summer 2022

 Developed by shihan-dubU and Histoire